ecal-mid/talk-to-me/Exemples/browser/play_sound/README.md

 audio.pause();
 ```

-- Do something at the end of the audi
+- Do something at the end of the audio

 ```javascript
 audio.onended = function () {
   // do something
 };
 ```

+Learn more on the official [documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio)